Gangster: United States and Canada

-In the late 1860s, many Chinese emigrated to the United States, escaping from insecurity and economic hardship at home, at first working on the west coast and later moving east.
+In the late 1860s, many Chinese people emigrated to the United States, escaping from insecurity and economic hardship at home, at first working on the west coast and later moving east.
 The new immigrants formed Chinese Benevolent Associations.
 In some cases these evolved into Tongs, or criminal organizations primarily involved in gambling.
 Members of Triads who migrated to the United States often joined these tongs.
 With a new wave of migration in the 1960s, street gangs began to flourish in major cities.
 The Tongs recruited these gangs to protect their extortion, gambling and narcotics operations.

 As American society and culture developed, new immigrants were relocating to the United States.
 The first major gangs in 19th century New York City were the Irish gangs such as the Whyos and the Dead Rabbits.
 These were followed by the Italian Five Points Gang and later a Jewish gang known as the Eastman Gang.
 There were also "Nativist" anti-immigration gangs such as the Bowery Boys.
 The Italian-American Mafia arose from offshoots of the Mafia that emerged in the United States during the late 19th century, following waves of emigration from Sicily.
 There were similar offshoots in Canada among Italian Canadians, such as the Rizzuto crime family.

 The terms "gangster" and "mobster" are mostly used in the United States to refer to members of criminal organizations associated with Prohibition.
 In 1920, the Eighteenth Amendment of the United States Constitution banned the sale, manufacture, and transportation of alcohol for consumption.
 Many gangs sold alcohol illegally for profit, and used acute violence to stake turf and protect their interest.
 Often, police officers and politicians were paid off or extorted to ensure continued operation.
 Al Capone was one of these notorious gangsters during the Depression era for the Chicago Outfit.
 Capone would rise to control a major portion of illicit activity such as gambling, prostitution, and bootlegging in Chicago during the early 20th century.